okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 ## The big picture
 Okta manages connections to other Identity Providers for your application and sits between your application and the Identity Provider that authenticates your users.

-* When you use Okta as the user store for your applications, users can sign in with their email and password by default.
+* When you use Okta as the [user store](https://developer.okta.com/product/user-management/) for your applications, users can sign in with their email and password by default.
 See our guides for how to sign in users to your [web](/docs/guides/sign-into-web-app/), [mobile](/docs/guides/sign-into-mobile-app/), and [single-page](/docs/guides/sign-into-spa/) apps.

 * You can add connections to Identity Providers like Twitter or Facebook.
 This is called social login or social authentication.
 It allows your users to sign in to your app using credentials from their existing accounts with those Identity Providers.
 After users authenticate, you sync their accounts into your Okta Universal Directory while continuing to use that Identity Provider for user authentication.
 This eliminates the need to store an additional username and password for that user.

 * You can add connections to Identity Providers that you build in-house that support OpenID Connect or SAML protocols, also referred to as inbound federation or inbound SAML.
 The SAML flow is initiated with the service provider (in this case, Okta) that redirects the user to the Identity Provider for authentication.
 After authentication, a user is created inside Okta, and the user is redirected back to your application along with an ID token.
-This allows you to use Okta to proxy between SAML-only Identity Providers and OIDC-only applications that normally are incompatible.
+This allows you to use Okta to proxy between SAML-only Identity Providers and OpenID Connect-only applications that normally are incompatible.

 > Note: Social and OpenID Connect Identity Providers store access tokens that allow subsequent calls to Identity Providers after the user is authorized.
 For example, the token may contain the permission to add events to a user's Google calendar.
 After the user is authorized, the token can be used on additional calls to add events to a user's Google calendar on the user's behalf.